What We Do

 Origins of the ICSLTE

-In 1997, the Corporation for National Service awarded two significant teacher education grants, one to the American Association of Colleges for Teacher Education (AACTE) and one to Dr. Rahima Wade of the University of Iowa.
+In 1997, the Corporation for National and Community Service (CNCS) awarded two significant teacher education grants, one to the American Association of Colleges for Teacher Education (AACTE) and one to Dr. Rahima Wade of the University of Iowa.
 Both grants developed national partnerships that merged together in 2000 to form the current AACTE National Service-Learning in Teacher Education Partnership (NSLTEP).
 This group of national partners created the International Center for Service-Learning in Teacher Education in 2003.
 ICSLTE was housed at Clemson University until 2009, when it moved to Duke University's Program in Education.